pocketgems/dynamodb/docs/dynamodb.md

 ## Transactions
 A transaction is a function which contains logic and database operations.
-A transaction guarantees that all _database_ side effects (e.g., updating an item) execute in an all-or-nothing manner, providing both [ACID](#acid-properties) properties as well as [Automatic Optimistic Locking](#automatic-optimistic-locking-aol).
+A transaction guarantees that all _database_ side effects (e.g., updating a row) execute in an all-or-nothing manner, providing both [ACID](#acid-properties) properties as well as [Automatic Optimistic Locking](#automatic-optimistic-locking-aol).